mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

 ## Augmenting GPT-4’s Performance

 Really, there are two main ways to enhance the performance of GPT-4.
-The first is via prompts, either the persona we ask GPT-4 to take on, or the type of question that we ask.
+The first is via our prompts, either the persona we ask GPT-4 to take on, or the type of question that we ask.
 The other method is via augmenting our query with data that will help GPT-4 learn about the specific problem we’re facing.
 With this, we’d (as an example) add docs to the query to GPT-4, before asking our question.

 The first method of augmenting GPT-4 has been written very well by the [Brex prompt engineering Github repository](https://github.com/brexhq/prompt-engineering).
 I encourage you to read through that repository if you’re interested in a more sophisticated approach to your queries.